aiman-al-masoud/deixiscript/docs/thesis/tmp.md

 AI has turned more towards engineering and deviated from original "science-oriented" (understanding-seeking) ideal

-Tom Jones example of "engineering AI" proponent, pays no attention to understading, only concrete practical benefit
+"Tom Jones" example of "engineering AI" proponent, pays no attention to understading, only concrete practical benefit

 "The systems work just as well with impossible languages that infants cannot acquire as with those they acquire quickly and virtually reflexively. "